bbc/gel/src/components/external-links.md

 Whether the external link is inline (e.g. inside a paragraph) or as an item belonging to a list of 'further reading', it must be accompanied by the [GEL Iconography](https://www.bbc.co.uk/gel/guidelines/iconography) external link icon.

-External links navugate the user to new and potentially unfamiliar user interfaces.
+External links navigate the user to new and potentially unfamiliar user interfaces.
 Blind users should be warned of this context change by including some visually hidden text reading _"leave BBC site"_ or similar.

 ## Expected markup